icarusfactor/schema_ld/README.md

 My Youtube on how to use it.<BR>
 https://www.youtube.com/watch?v=l2zH6eqFniE<BR
 <BR>
-If you download the github zip file you will have to unzip it and rezip it without the "-master" tagged to the end ofthe directory, then you can upload it to wordpress as a plugin. <BR>
+If you download the github zip file you will have to unzip it and rezip it without the "-master" tagged to the end of the directory, then you can upload it to wordpress as a usable plugin. <BR>
 <BR>